What I use

 For Linux desktops, I use Arch Linux (btw) with i3.
 4

-list of Cursor features is: Cmd+I > Cmd+K in terminal ~
+The tier list of Cursor features is: Cmd+I (Composer)

 Some indispensable VS Code / Cursor extensions are JSON Lines Viewer, LaTeX Workshop.
 I like ruff as a pre-commit hook, and if you use that, use the Ruff extension too.

 You should always install Python-based global tools with pipx instead of pip or something in a virtual environment.
-For virtual environments, ditch any Conda-like software, and just use uv venv.
+For virtual environments, ditch any Conda-like software, and just use uv run.
+Seriously.

-For automating git commit messages, opencommit is decent, if a bit verbose.
+For automating git commit messages, opencommit is a bit vebose, but it works.
+Looking for a better solution.

 For keeping work todos, I use Asana.
 Recently I’ve subscribed to Setapp, mostly for Timing and Cleanshot X. I do not recommend Bartender anymore as of Oct 2024, and recommend paying $5 for Ice instead.